prokoudine/lens-docs/content/administration/dashboard/_index.md

 The dashboard allows you to:

 - [Configure the branding](../branding) of your Lens instance
-- [View and modify key documents](../documents), such as privacy policy, terms of service, and signup survey prompt
+- [View and modify legal documents](../documents), such as privacy policy, terms of service, and signup survey prompt
 - [Remove registered users](../remove-users) from the system